• Start Here!

 The only mandatory vaccine for entering Vietnam is for yellow fever, and even then it’s only for travelers greater than a year old who are coming from countries where there is a risk of contracting that illness.

 In some parts of the country, especially during the rainy season, there’s also a risk of contracting malaria or dengue fever.
-Since there aren’t any effective vaccines for those illnesses, the best strategy is that of prevention.
+Since there aren’t any effective vaccines for those illnesses, the best strategy is prevention.
 You’ll find useful advice here.

 In any event, before traveling to Asia you should consult with your family doctor who knows your medical history and can therefore recommend vaccines that are most appropriate to your specific case.

-Personally, when I travel in Asia I always take the following medicines: aspirin, antibiotics, anti-inflammatories and anti-diarrhea medicine; or the basic essentials in the event of a “surprise”.
+Personally, when I travel in Asia I always take the following medicines: aspirin, antibiotics, anti-inflammatories, and anti-diarrhea medicine; or the basic essentials in the event of a “surprise”.

 There are many reasons: the convenience of not having to go look for a pharmacy in a country you don’t know (I can assure you that it isn’t fun, especially when you’re sick); the fact that many medicines in circulation in Asia are counterfeit and, lastly, the medicines you’ll find in Asia are made for Asians, who have immune systems different than our own (for obvious reasons of Darwinian evolution).